A Closer Look

-First, highly-specialized software analyzes audio signals in our intelligent sensors for potential gunshots.
+First, highly-specialized software analyzes audio signals for potential gunshots.

 After the software determines the location of the sound source, it analyzes the pulse features to determine if the sound is likely to be gunfire.